-1) Team Matches (Contests)
+5.1 Team Matches (Contests)

-- a) Team matches (contests) consist of 4 singles matches and 1 doubles match. - b) All individual matches will be played out, even if the outcome of the team contest is already determined.
-For example, a team has already won 3 singles matches, if they were to lose the other two matches, they would win 3-2 instead of 3-0. - c) Individual matches are best of 5 games to 11 points. - d) There is a grace period of fifteen minutes before the first match of an NCTTA competition before a default is recorded.
-For any other match in the same competition the grace period is five minutes before the match will automatically be awarded to the player/team ready to compete.
-If neither opponent arrives on time for the match, a double default will be recorded. - e) Meet and division winners will be computed using the following point system.
-Teams will be awarded: - i) 2 points for a winning a team contest - ii) 1 point for a non-default loss - iii) 0 points for a default loss
+- Team matches (contests) consist of 4 singles matches and 1 doubles match. - b.
+All singles matches will be played out, regardless of the score in the contest (if the score is 3-0 after the first three singles, the fourth singles will still be played).
+Doubles will only be played if necessary to decide the contest outcome (if the contest is tied 2-2 after the singles matches). - c.
+Individual matches are best of 5 games to 11 points. - There is a grace period of fifteen (15) minutes before the first match of an NCTTA competition before a default is recorded.
+For any other match in the same competition the grace period is five (5) minutes before the match will automatically be awarded to the player/team ready to compete.
+If neither opponent arrives on time for the match, a double default will be recorded.